thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 The subject alternative name extension MAY be set.
 If it is set, it MUST NOT be marked critical, except when the subject DN contains an empty sequence.

-If the EUI-64 format is used to identify the subject of an end entity certificate, it MUST be encoded as a Subject DN using the X520SerialNumber attribute.
-The contents of the field is a string of the form `HH-HH-HH-HH-HH-HH-HH-HH` where 'H' is one of the symbols '0'-'9' or 'A'-'F'.
+This profile distinguishes a manufacturer-assigned device serial number from a link-layer interface identifier, even when the manufacturer-assigned serial number happens to have the same textual form as an EUI-48 or EUI-64.
+If an EUI-48 or EUI-64 is used as the manufacturer-assigned device serial number, it MAY be encoded in the Subject DN using the X520SerialNumber attribute.
+In that case, the contents of the field are a string of the form `HH-HH-HH-HH-HH-HH-HH-HH` for an EUI-64 or `HH-HH-HH-HH-HH-HH` for an EUI-48, where 'H' is one of the symbols '0'-'9' or 'A'-'F'.

+If an EUI-48 or EUI-64 is included as a link-layer identifier, it SHOULD be encoded in the subjectAltName extension using the MACAddress otherName defined in {{I-D.ietf-lamps-macaddress-on}}.
+Certificates MUST NOT contain the same EUI-48 or EUI-64 in both the X520SerialNumber attribute and the MACAddress otherName unless the value intentionally serves both as the manufacturer-assigned device serial number and as the link-layer identifier.
+If both fields are present and are intended to identify the same value, relying parties MUST treat a mismatch as an authentication failure.
+Certificates MAY include more than one MACAddress otherName when the certificate intentionally binds multiple link-layer identifiers to the certified public key.

 Per {{!RFC9525}} domain names MUST NOT be encoded in the subject commonName.
 Instead they MUST be encoded in a subjectAltName of type DNS-ID.
 Domain names MUST NOT